Admiral1428/snack-attack/README.md

 # snack-attack
-*Snack Attack* is a 2D labyrinth game designed in Python.
+*Snack Attack* is a 2D labyrinth game designed using Python.
 The player controls a combine vehicle to collect fruit items and fight vegetable enemies before proceeding to the next level.

 The game is inspired by *Mine Shaft*, released on the IBM PCjr in 1983.